patfiaux/RELICS/README.md

 # RELICS :sparkles:: Regulatory Element Location Identification  in CRISPR screens

-RELICS is a method of analyzing tiling CRISPR screens for detecting functional sequences.
+RELICS is a method for analyzing tiling CRISPR screens to detect functional sequences.
 The current version (v.2.0) of RELICS uses a Bayesian hierarchical model and considers the overlapping effects of multiple guides, can jointly analyze multiple pools per replicate and estimates the number of functional sequences supported by the data.

 Briefly; RELICS splits the region of interest into segments.
 It then iteratively places one functional sequence at a time, while considering all previously placed functional sequences.
-RELICS is a semi-supervised method and requires a set of positive control sgRNAs.
-Note that RELICS currently does not work with non-targeting sgRNAs and currently only analyzes one chromosome at a time.
+RELICS is a semi-supervised method and requires a set of positive control sgRNAs to start.
+Note that RELICS currently does not work with non-targeting sgRNAs and at the moment only analyzes one chromosome at a time.
 We are working on several extensions and if you have any requests, please feel free to reach out to us!

 This work is continuously being improved.
 Please ask questions or [post issues](https://github.com/patfiaux/RELICS/issues).